 If your ship emerges from hyperspace in an empty space square, then you are safe.

-Hyperspace travel is aborted if the pilot leaves the ship or boards a ship or vehicle within the ship.
-An astromech droid in the cockpit room of the ship, with relevant piloting skills will allow the ship to continue in hyperspace while the pilot is aboard the other entity.
+Hyperspace travel (and all other travel) is aborted if the pilot leaves the ship or boards a ship or vehicle within the ship.
+An astromech droid in the cockpit room of the ship, with relevant piloting skills will allow the ship to continue while the pilot is aboard the other entity.
 If the pilot has not returned to the ship by the time travel has finished, the pilot will not receive any XP for the journey.

 After hyperspace has been aborted, there is a 60 minute cooldown before the hyperdrive can be used again.
 Each level in the relevant piloting skill will reduce the cooldown duration by 5% per level.

 While in hyperspace, if a ship trajectory crosses a system or space square with an active Interdictor (or any ship with gravity generators turned on), then the ship will be pulled out of hyperspace and its travel will be aborted.

 Inside a system (sun, planets) or in open space.

 Can be found: Stations and Ships (wrecks are counted as ships).
 Ships can move within the system (using sublight drive) and dock onboard any other ship or station providing the docking conditions are met.

 Docking conditions: A docking bay with enough volume and weight capacity for the target.
 Plus permission to come onboard (being on the ships/stations crew list or belonging to the same faction or character).